Written by Ben Bunting: BA(Hons), PGCert.

 Your overall health plays a part in your ability to produce healthy sperm, and that’s why you need to make sure you’re on a balanced diet.

 Your body needs nutrition to properly supply all of your organs with what they need, so be sure to take in a lot of fruits, vegetables, nuts, and possibly meat.
-You can’t expect to operate properly without essential nutrients such as zinc or a diet rich in antioxidants.

 Just as your body will benefit from having a balanced diet, a healthy amount of exercise can work wonders for your mental health and reduce the risk of obesity; often a result of a sedentary lifestyle.